NerdCats/TaskCat.Spec/JobTask.md

         "Duration" : {
             "format": "duration",
             "type": "string",
-            "description": "JobTask duration"
+            "description": "JobTask duration",
-            // TODO: This is another place we can use some smartness, may be some property expressions },
+            "TODO": "This is another place we can use some smartness, may be some property expressions" },
         "Description": {
             "description": "Description of the jobtask",